 The Cobwebb is an antenna that has gained in popularity in recent years.
 The horizontally polarized omnidirectional antenna is suitable for the 10m, 12m, 15m, 17m and 20m band.
-All elements are fed with a single feed line.
+All elements are fed through one single feed line.
 At only half wave length above the ground, it will outperform any vertical antenna.
 Measuring only 2.8 by 2.8m, the Cobwebb is the solution for the DX’er with limited space.
-But the Cobwebb design has some disadvantages: it’s lack of bandwidth and tuning it to a reasonable SWR.
+But the Cobwebb design has some disadvantages: it’s narrow bandwidth and tuning it to a acceptable SWR.

 The three variants of the Cobwebb antenna